LibreSolar/solarduino-li-ion/README.md

 # Solarduino Li-Ion
 Solar charge controller with integrated 12 V Li-Ion BMS

+**Remark:** This charge controller is not maintained anymore and firmware + hardware might contain serious bugs.
+Use at your own risk!

 Features so far:

 - 12 V LiFePO4 BMS (4 cells)